top of page

 “I think myself and everyone I know has felt disgusting and violated after it.
 You feel totally uncomfortable in your own body, knowing that you didn’t consent to this.
 It’s a horrible experience and it is so normalised.”

-All artwork was contributed to CERT Scotland by artists Katy Tulloch and Sophie Pywell.
+All artwork and graphics were contributed to CERT Scotland by artists Katy Tulloch, Sophie Pywell and Katie Leeming

 bottom of page